I'm too lazy to hull berries, and why bother when I can have a jar of this sweet, fruity, astringent goodness to enjoy

 Drying Strawberry Tops

 Yes, I may be lazy, but I am not wasteful.
 I don’t throw this perfectly good fruit away!
 When the rest of the canning work is done, I arrange the berry tops neatly on my dehydrator trays and let the magic of preservation take place.
 Some people like to soak their berries in lemon to cut down on the browning of the fruit.
 Others tell you to dip your fresh berries into sugar before drying them, but remember – I’m lazy!
 I haven’t tried those methods myself.

 Add your dehydrated berry tops, greens and all, to your pot of iced tea when it is on the boil, or to your cup of hot tea at night.
-You can even use them as a tea on their own, just two or three tops give you a touch of strawberry flavor and make a lovely pink infusion.
+You can even use them as a tea on their own, just two or three tops per cup of hot water will give you a lovely pink infusion with a touch of strawberry flavor.

 Soak a handful of these dried berry tops in witch hazel and strain it after a week to make an extra-astringent face toner.
 To use it, just apply it to your clean face with a cotton ball and enjoy!